jshprentz/meetup2xibo/docs/user-manual/xibo-user-setup.rst

    Select :guilabel:`Page Security` (2) from the menu to open the access control list dialog box.

-Update the :abbr:`ACL (Access Control List)` for the meetup2xibo user as shown in :numref:`Figure %s <acl-for-event-editor-client>`
+Update the :abbr:`ACL (Access Control List)` for the meetup2xibo user, as shown in :numref:`Figure %s <acl-for-event-editor-client>`

 .. figure:: /images/screenshots/acl-for-event-editor-client.png